wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 1. Write a research proposal (see ideas for topics at the back of the lab manual)

-2. A tree journal.
-In this assignment you will take (at least) weekly notes about the morphology and physiology of one tree individual through the term.
+2. A species report.
+In this assignment you will take (at least) weekly notes about the morphology and physiology of one plant individual through the term.
 This may include photographs and data collection, and need to include written observations.
 These observations should be uploaded weekly to moodle.
+This will be supplemented with an ecological and conservation report on your species.

-3. A 3--minute video (groups of up to two) about a cool species from your collection or about some cool area of plant biology you want to explain to a general audience.
+3. A 3--minute video (groups of up to two) about a cool species from your collection or about some cool area of plant biology you want to explain in a visually engaging way to a general audience.

 For all projects a one-page proposal is due at the last lecture of week 3.
 This is simply a plan for what you are going to work on.
 For the research proposal identify the topic.
 For the tree journal you should find the tree that your will take repeated observations at, and have already identified it.
-For the video project you should have a rough outline of the idea for the video and the
+For the video project you should have a rough outline of the idea for the video and why it will be super cool.

-The one-page proposal is assessed, and we will give you feedback on the ideas.
+The one-page proposal is assessed, so prepare it professionally.
+We will both mark and give you feedback on the ideas.

-### Start both of these assignments early!!!
+### Start these assignments early!!!

 \newpage